Stick-Built Signs vs. Manufactured Signs

 8. Technical Support – U.S.-based, in-house technical support and a robust Q&A website means you don’t have to worry about getting help when you need it.

 1. Limited Quality Control – Generally, there is no QC department and defects may not be caught before getting to the customer.

 2. Limited Wind Load – The structural integrity and installation method may cause the sign to topple in windy conditions, especially over time.

 3. Components – Supplies tend to come from the lowest bidding vendor, which change often as a result, making part identification and replacement a challenge.

 4. Consistency – If there is a lack of templates, engineer drawings and other benchmarks, each sign is built a little differently than the one before it.

 5. Longevity – Most stick-built signs are only made to last a few years, both outside and inside.

 6. Third-party Warranties – Most have multiple warranties, one for each of the various components being used.

 7. Third-party Support – Your technical support may be outsourced or handled by the same contact who is also concentrating on closing newer sales.

-With nearly 50 years of hands-on experience manufacturing signs, we have unrivaled expertise on materials, engineering, and longevity.
+With 50 years of hands-on experience making signs, we have unrivaled expertise on materials, engineering, and longevity.
 We are confident that Stewart Signs can provide you a durable, reliable sign at a fair price.
 Contact us today for more information: 1.800.237.3928